-If the timeshare is structured as a shared leased ownership, the developer retains deeded title to the property, and each owner holds a leased interest in the property.
+If the timeshare is structured as shared leased ownership, the developer retains deeded title to the property, and each owner holds a leased interest in the property (similar to a rental tenant).
 Each lease agreement entitles the owner to use a particular property each year for a set week, or a "floating" week during a set of dates.

-If you buy a leased ownership timeshare, your interest in the property typically expires after a certain term of years, or at the latest, upon your death.
+Your interest in the property typically expires after a certain term of years, or at the latest, upon your death.

-A leased ownership also typically restricts property transfers more than a deeded ownership interest.
+A leased ownership also typically places more restrictions on property transfers than a deeded ownership interest does.
 This means as an owner, you might be restricted from selling or otherwise transferring your timeshare to another.
-Due to these factors, a leased ownership interest might be purchased for a lower purchase price than a similar deeded timeshare.
+That's why a leased ownership interest can often be purchased at lower cost than a similar deeded timeshare.

 With either a leased or deeded type of timeshare structure, the owner buys the right to use one particular property.
 This can be limiting to someone who prefers to vacation in a variety of places.

 To offer greater flexibility, many resort developments participate in exchange programs.
-Exchange programs enable timeshare owners to trade time in their own property for time in another participating property.
+These enable timeshare owners to trade time in their property for time in another participating property.
 For example, the owner of a week in January at a condominium unit in a beach resort might trade the property for a week in a condo at a ski resort this year, and for a week in a New York City accommodation the next.

 If you do find a bank that agrees to finance the timeshare purchase, the interest rate is sure to be high.
 Alternative financing through the developer is typically available, but again, only at steep interest rates.

-A timeshare owner must also pay annual maintenance fees (which typically cover expenses for the upkeep of the property).
-And these fees are due whether or not the owner uses the property.
+Although owning a timeshare means you won't need to throw your money at rental accommodations each year, timeshares are by no means expense-free after the initial purchase.
+A timeshare owner must also pay annual maintenance fees, which typically cover expenses for the upkeep of the property.
+These fees are due whether or not the owner uses the property.

-You might recoup some of the expenses by renting your timeshare out during a year you don't use it (if the rules governing your particular property allow it).
+You might recoup some of these ongoing expenses by renting your timeshare out during a year you don't use it (if the rules governing your particular property allow it).
 However, you might need to pay a portion of the rent to the rental agent, or pay additional fees (such as cleaning or booking fees).

 Purchasing a timeshare as an investment is rarely a good idea.
 Since there are so many timeshares in the market, they rarely have good resale potential.
-Instead of appreciating, most timeshare depreciate in value once purchased.
+Instead of appreciating, most timeshares depreciate in value once purchased.
 Many can be difficult to resell at all.
 Instead, you must consider the value in a timeshare as an investment in future vacations.

-Additionally, some timeshares offer perks such as the right to use fitness rooms and hot tubs.
-Some even offer on-site storage, allowing you to conveniently stash equipment such as your surfboard or snowboard, avoiding the hassle and expense of carting them back and forth.
+Additionally, some timeshares offer perks, such as the right to use fitness rooms and hot tubs.
+Some even offer on-site storage, allowing you to conveniently stash equipment such as your surfboard or snowboard, thus avoiding the hassle and expense of carting them back and forth.

-If you'd like to branch out and explore, consider using the property's exchange program (make sure a good exchange program is offered before you buy).
+If you'd like to branch out and explore, consider using the property's exchange program.
+(Just make sure a good exchange program is offered before you buy.)